Volunteer and Intern in Costa Rica

 Where You Will Live in Costa Rica with Projects Abroad

 Projects Abroad in Costa Rica offers opportunities to volunteer and intern in a variety of fields.
-These projects are based in or around the lively university city of Heredia, where the Projects Abroad office is based, and the nearby capital city, San Jose.
-We also have a Conservation & Environment project where volunteers are based in Barra Honda National Park, about four hours from San Jose.
+These projects are based in or around the lively university city of Heredia, where the Projects Abroad office is based.
+We also have a Conservation & Environment Project where volunteers are based in Barra Honda National Park, about four hours from Costa Rica's capital city, San Jose.

 In Heredia, you’ll live with a local host family who will make sure you have a great experience in their hometown.
 Most host families and staff you will be working with at your work placement will not speak much English, making Costa Rica the ideal destination to improve your Spanish skills, or start learning the language.
 Of course, English-speaking Projects Abroad staff will always be available to help with any communication issues you might have along the way.

-The Conservation & Environment project is located at Barra Honda National Park.
-Volunteers are involved in a wide variety of work including studies of mammals and butterflies within the park, trail maintenance, and maintaining the numerous caves for which the park is famous.
+At the Conservation & Environment Project in Barra Honda National Park, volunteers are involved in a wide variety of work including studies of mammals and butterflies within the park, trail maintenance, and maintaining the numerous caves for which the park is famous.

 The international volunteer projects we offer in Costa Rica allow you to experience the true essence of this beautiful country and give you a unique opportunity to fully immerse yourself in Costa Rican community life.